Keyfuels understands the importance of conducting our business ethically and we place the same expectations on our supply chain.

 We seek to reassure our customers, partners, investors and employees that modern slavery, including forced labour and human trafficking, has not unknowingly found its way into our supply chains.
 This statement is reviewed and, where necessary, updated prior to each new financial year demonstrating Keyfuels continuing commitment to our obligations under the Act.

-Our approach to Modern Slavery and Human Trafficking
+Our Approach to Modern Slavery and Human Trafficking

 Keyfuels is committed to adhering to and complying with the Act and does not knowingly employ or condone the use of forced labour, including child labour or bonded labour.

-Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively and appropriately using official forms of identification.
+Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively using official forms of identification.
 These background checks form the basis of Keyfuels being able to make an offer of employment to individuals who are successful during the interview process.
 Keyfuels recruits for full-time, part-time, temporary and fixed term positions.

 Temporary workers are utilised within the business during periods of increased workload.
 However, all employees are on boarded into the business using the same defined policy and process as permanent employees and contractors.

-- FLEETCOR UK Responsibility and Sustainability Policy
+FLEETCOR UK Responsibility and Sustainability Policy

-- FLEETCOR Code of Business Conduct and Ethics
+FLEETCOR Code of Business Conduct and Ethics

-- FLEETCOR UK and Europe Whistleblowing Policy
+FLEETCOR UK and Europe Whistleblowing Policy

-Through our whistleblowing policy staff have the opportunity to report any unethical or illegal behaviours, such as modern slavery, through anonymous reporting to the Head of Compliance.
-Our Head of Compliance will independently investigate any report submitted.
-We have had no concerns raised by our employees regarding modern slavery throughout 2018.
+Through our whistleblowing policy staff have the opportunity to report unethical or illegal behaviours, such as Modern Slavery, through anonymous reporting to the Director of Compliance.
+Our Director of Compliance will independently investigate any report submitted.

 Risk Management / Risk Assessment

-Key performance Indicators (KPI)
+Key Performance Indicators (KPIs)

 Keyfuels does not currently consider its suppliers to be vulnerable to pressures around service level agreements, pricing and cost reduction.
-However, we remain mindful of how these areas, amongst others, can leave a business vulnerable to the risks of modern slavery, and we continue to monitor the impact of service level agreements on our suppliers.
+However, we remain mindful of how these areas, amongst others, can leave a business vulnerable to the risks of Modern Slavery, and we continue to monitor the impact of service level agreements on our suppliers.
 Whilst not identifying the need for KPIs to monitor performance we are to committed to regularly monitoring and reviewing our supply chain to ensure our assessment remains valid.

-Modern slavery, human trafficking and forced labour continue to be one of the great human rights issues of our time.
-With thousands of victims of this despicable crime throughout the UK alone, it is critical that businesses act responsibly and work collaboratively to support the aspiration of eradicating this criminal activity from our society.
-Keyfuels remains committed to evidencing its ongoing compliance with its obligations in relation to modern slavery and will continue to monitor practices and policies to identify areas where improvements should be made.
+Modern Slavery, human trafficking and forced labour continue to be one of the great human rights issues of our time.
+With thousands of victims of this crime throughout the UK alone, it is critical that businesses act responsibly and work collaboratively to support the aspiration of eradicating this criminal activity from our society.